"There has been a malfunction in Project Flashlight, with devastating results."

 - J. R. R. Tolkien made a point of describing a very familiar sky over Middle-Earth, right down to the constellations Menelmacar (the Swordsman of the Sky, known to us as Orion) and Valacirca (the Sickle of the Valar, or our Big Dipper).
 But if you dig in and read the creation lore in The Silmarillion, you find out that the Sun is a piece of golden fruit and the Moon is a silver flower, plucked from the branches of the light-bearing trees Laurelin and Telperion before they died.

-- The Books Of Ember: The sky is the same empty blackness as everything outside the City.
+- In The City of Ember, the sky is the same empty blackness as everything outside the City.
 This trope is later inverted when the people of Ember are surprised to discover that the real sky is blue.

 - One of Jack Vance's Allastor stories was set on the planet Marune, which had four suns.
 The people of Marune have no concept of "day" or "night", but there are set phases of time depending on which suns are in the sky, explained in a chart at the beginning of the book.
 They prefer to do different things and adopt different moods depending on these phases.
 During Mirk, when none of the suns are in the sky...well, you'd better lock the door.